 - UNDP is also working with the Indonesian Ministry of Finance to support their first $1.25bn sovereign green sukuk (bond).
 This sukuk, which is oversubscribed, shows the vital potential to leverage Islamic Finance partnerships for green investments.

 - In Palestine, UNDP facilitates the mobilization of funds for SMEs through Islamic microfinance.

 - In Turkey, we are exploring new ways to blend Islamic finance with crowdfunding through Blockchain technology.

-- In 2017, UNDP and the Islamic Development Bank (IDBG) launched a joint report I for Impact: Blending Islamic Finance and Impact Investing for the Global Goals, a key step forward in conceptualizing Islamic finance-based impact investing, and building an ecosystem in support of this idea.
+- In 2017, UNDP and the Islamic Development Bank (IsDB) launched a joint report I for Impact: Blending Islamic Finance and Impact Investing for the Global Goals, a key step forward in conceptualizing Islamic finance-based impact investing, and building an ecosystem in support of this idea.

-- UNDP and IDBG also launched the Global Islamic Finance and Impact Investing Platform (GIFIIP), which promotes market-based solutions to sustainable development challenges, with the aim of positioning Islamic finance and impact investing as leading enablers of global SDG implementation through private sector engagement.
+- UNDP and IsDB also launched the Global Islamic Finance and Impact Investing Platform (GIFIIP), which promotes market-based solutions to sustainable development challenges, with the aim of positioning Islamic finance and impact investing as leading enablers of global SDG implementation through private sector engagement.